taliox/mailstatic/README.md

 Simple and straight forward:

 1. The POST request of your form is forwarded to your mailstatic server.
-2. The server accepts the post request and it's parameters and sends a mail with the given information towards the provided adress.
+2. The server accepts the post request and its parameters and sends a mail with the given information towards the provided adress.
 3. The provided email address receives the mail that was created by the HTML form.

-## Usecases & Advantages
+## Use Cases & Advantages

 mailstatic really comes in handy if you want to provide a static HTML page with no actual backend.
 By using mailstatic, there is no need for additional technologies like Javascript or PHP which enables your project to have a much smaller code base and to be much thinner in total.
 If you want to build a lightweight page, mailstatic is an easy-to-use tool to process user inputs by simply adding HTML forms.